RodBenjioe/BubbleBoard/README.md

 # BubbleBoard
 My web app for smaller content creators to look at analytics for their social media without the hassle of getting overwhelmed by numbers and logging in.
 It's simply all in one place.
+This is just the place where my documentation is going to be stored for my app.